monday-u-com/monday-u-exercises/src/ex1/README.md

 - [x] Add ability to sort the list by name
 - [x] Add task when enter key is pressed
 - [x] Add animation when a new item is added
 - [x] have another cool idea?
-Go wild! // button hover animation and animation when a new item is deleted
+Go wild! // button hover animation and animation when an item is deleted

 When you finish, it should look like this: